Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Deploy the Web App tier of the sample application (located within the Contoso.Financial.Web project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App.
+-   Deploy the Web App tier of the sample application (located within the Contoso.Financial.Web project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App

 #### Exit criteria

--   The Web App Tier has been deployed to the North Europe region and is accessible in a web browser.
+-   The Web App Tier has been deployed to the North Europe region and is accessible in a web browser

 ### Task 4: Add European Region to Traffic Manager

 #### Tasks to complete

--   Configure a Traffic Manager Endpoint for the new App Service hosted Web App Tier of the application in the North Europe region.
+-   Configure a Traffic Manager Endpoint for the new App Service hosted Web App Tier of the application in the North Europe region

 ####  Exit criteria

--   The Traffic Manager Endpoint has been configured for the App Service Web App Tier, and is accessible in a web browser.
+-   The Traffic Manager Endpoint has been configured for the App Service Web App Tier, and is accessible in a web browser

--   The Traffic Manager Endpoint for the App Service Web App Tier in the North Central US region remains.
+-   The Traffic Manager Endpoint for the App Service Web App Tier in the North Central US region remains

--   The App is accessible through the Traffic Manager endpoint.
+-   The App is accessible through the Traffic Manager endpoint

 ## After the hands-on lab